cubic-js/cubic/README.md

 - Built on top of Express and Socket.io to make full use of Real-Time Communications.

-- Express-like middleware support working the same way on all connection types.
+- Express-like middleware support for all incoming requests, applied to both HTTP and Websocket requests.

 - Per-component adjustable caching and rate limiting.